 MECO (main engine cutoff) is the time at which the main engines of a launch vehicle, or launch vehicle stage, are commanded to stop firing.
 MECO typically involves a sequence of events, including throttling back the engines before actual cutoff.
-For example, the MECO sequence for the Space Shuttle began about 10 seconds before cutoff.
+For example, the MECO sequence for the Space Shuttle began about 10 sec before cutoff.
 About three seconds later, the Space Shuttle Main Engines (SSMEs) were commanded to begin throttling back at intervals of 10% thrust per second until they reached a thrust of 65% of rated power, called minimum power.
-Minimum power was maintained for just under seven seconds, then the SSMEs shut down.
+Minimum power was maintained for just under 7 sec, then the SSMEs shut down.

 The range safety officer is the person responsible for the safe launching of a spacecraft.
 The range safety officer has the authority to order the remote destruction of an unmanned rocket if the rocket shows signs of flying out of control.

 Staging is the jettisoning of self-contained propulsion units, known as stages, after consumption of their propellants.